Jury trial tips: Constructing an opening statement

 Following are some points to consider when constructing your opening statements:

-- Pull out the essential points of the case – reassure the jury it is case they can understand and decide
+Pull out the essential points of the case – reassure the jury it in case they can understand and decide

 To be persuasive, think like a juror.

 You have to choose key elements and use them to structure your story.
 How your story is structured affects whether juries perceive it as true or false.

 As the plaintiff’s lawyer, you must create a credible story that is consistent with each party’s behavior while also being ready to counter the defense counsel’s strategy.

 As the defense counsel, you have 4 basic strategy options.